 Definition Control is a process designed to provide reasonable assurance regarding the achievement of stated objectives.

-Definition Privacy Controls are administrative, technical and physical Mechanisms employed within an organization or Domain in order to protect and manage PI.
+Definition Privacy Controls are administrative, technical and physical Mechanisms requirements employed within an organization or Domain in order to protect and manage PI.
 They are the means by which privacy policies are satisfied in an operational setting.

 Specify Inherited Privacy Controls